Fiscal Year July 1, 2019—June 30, 2020.

-The 3rd Annual ʻŌhiʻa Love Fest is held at UH Hilo’s Imiloa Astronomy Center where keiki learn how to become citizen scientists.
-Emphasis was on keiki activities at booths and tables where young ones could learn about sanitation practices to protect against the spread of Rapid ‘Ōhi‘a Death fungal disease.
-(See video at right.)
+The 3rd Annual ʻŌhiʻa Love Fest is held at UH Hilo’s ʻImiloa Astronomy Center where keiki learn how to become citizen scientists.
+Emphasis is on keiki activities at booths and tables where young ones learn about sanitation practices to protect against the spread of Rapid ‘Ōhi‘a Death fungal disease.

-UH Hilo pharmacy college launches medication education and disposal project for elderly.
-The statewide project, headed by the UH Hilo pharmacy college, is funded through an Opioid and Medication Education and Disposal grant focused on educating the elderly about simple alternatives to the disposal of unused medications.
+The pharmacy college launches medication education and disposal project for elderly.
+The statewide project, headed by the Daniel K. Inouye College of Pharmacy, is funded through an Opioid and Medication Education and Disposal grant focused on educating the elderly about simple alternatives to the disposal of unused medications.

-UH Hilo hosts motivational event for high school students of Pacific Islander heritage.
-The students attended workshops and panel discussions and then a resource fair showcasing UH Hilo programs and support services, career possibilities, community organizations, and UH Hilo Pacific clubs.
+UH Hilo hosts a motivational event for high school students of Pacific Islander heritage.
+The students attend workshops and panel discussions and then a resource fair showcasing UH Hilo programs and support services, career possibilities, community organizations, and UH Hilo Pacific clubs.

 GRANTS AND CONTRACTS

 For FY2020, (July 1, 2019—June 30, 2020), UH Hilo is awarded a total in grants and contracts of $14,325,206 with 107 total awards.